-- 5.35 Policy SP18 Protecting and Enhancing the Environment of the Core Strategy and Chapter 15 Conserving and enhancing the natural environment of the NPPF set out the key considerations with regards to development and the impact on the natural environment. - 5.36 An Ecology Appraisal 2018 by Yorkshire Ecology Surveys has been submitted with the application and more recently an updated Walkover Survey by Curtis Ecology.
-The report concludes that proposals to extend and/or replace existing buildings onsite within the same footprint or on hard standing is on land of Negligible Ecological Value. - 5.37 The proposal involves the removal of an existing tree line which consists of semi mature Fraxinius excelsior (Common Ash) and Fagus spp (Beech) along the northern boundary.
-The consultants advise that the trees affect the foundations of the building immediately to the south and also the bankside of the existing ditch. - 5.38 Whilst the trees are of amenity value along the northern boundary, they are considered by ecologists to be of moderate ecological value.
-The proposal is to replace the trees with a species rich native hedgerow of greater ecological value. - 5.39 A second hedgerow is proposed along the southern boundary to meet with the existing hedgerows to the west and east boundaries of the site. - 5.40 The surveys conclude that there was very little favourable habitat for bats within the application site.
+- 5.33 Policy SP18 Protecting and Enhancing the Environment of the Core Strategy and Chapter 15 Conserving and enhancing the natural environment of the NPPF set out the key considerations with regards to development and the impact on the natural environment. - 5.34 An Ecology Appraisal 2018 by Yorkshire Ecology Surveys has been submitted with the application and more recently an updated Walkover Survey by Curtis Ecology.
+The report concludes that proposals to extend and/or replace existing buildings onsite within the same footprint or on hard standing is on land of Negligible Ecological Value. - 5.35 The proposal involves the removal of an existing tree line which consists of semi mature Fraxinius excelsior (Common Ash) and Fagus spp (Beech) along the northern boundary.
+The consultants advise that the trees affect the foundations of the building immediately to the south and also the bankside of the existing ditch. - 5.36 Whilst the trees are of amenity value along the northern boundary they are considered by ecologists to be of moderate ecological value.
+The proposal is to replace the trees with a species rich native hedgerow of greater ecological value.
+The Council's Tree Consultant has visited the site and advised that there has been a gradual reduction in tree cover across the site frontage and side.
+The Tree Consultant has visited the site and raises no objections overall as there is planting over the boundary to the north of the site which provides good screening but recommends planting to the east and south boundaries to soften the built form.

+- 5.37 A second hedgerow is proposed along the southern boundary to meet with the existing hedgerows to the west and east boundaries of the site. - 5.38 The surveys conclude that there was very little favourable habitat for bats within the application site.
 The trees around the perimeter of the site would be of benefit to bats as such the reports recommend the consideration of suitable lighting to ensure that there are no negative effects for the foraging habitats for bats.
-The lagoons have been considered to be very unlikely habitat for Great Crested Newts due to their location and the water is polluted from the washing of potatoes, the water is regularly disturbed and there are no aquatic plants growing in the ponds which means that GCN breeding pond is definitely not present. - 5.41 The survey did not indicate the presence of any reptile species and data concludes that the site is not favourable habitat in addition to a lack of connectivity. - 5.42 The survey did not indicate any nesting birds within the site boundaries.
+The lagoons have been considered to be very unlikely habitat for Great Crested Newts due to their location and the water is polluted from the washing of potatoes, the water is regularly disturbed and there are no aquatic plants growing in the ponds which means that GCN breeding pond is definitely not present. - 5.39 The survey did not indicate the presence of any reptile species and data concludes that the site is not favourable habitat in addition to a lack of connectivity. - 5.40 The survey did not indicate any nesting birds within the site boundaries.
 Any clearance and demolition should occur only in the months of October February inclusive.
-An informative is recommended should Members resolve to grant permission. - 5.43 The survey recommendations include long lasting ecological enhancement with species rich hedgerow, bat boxes to be fitted, enrichment plan and dark corridors around the habitat that may be used by trees.
-Conditions are recommended should Members resolve to grant permission.

-5.44 The aforementioned policies and paragraph 174 and 180 of the NPPF seeks to conserve and enhance biodiversity.
+An informative is recommended should Members resolve to grant permission. - 5.41 The survey recommendations include long lasting ecological enhancement with species rich hedgerow, bat boxes to be fitted, enrichment plan and dark corridors around the habitat that may be used by trees.
+Should Members resolve to grant planning permission officers suggest that conditions are attached requiring details of a landscaping and biodiversity enhancement scheme be submitted within an appropriate timescale. - 5.42 The aforementioned policies and paragraph 174 and 180 of the NPPF seeks to conserve and enhance biodiversity.
 Whilst the proposal results in a loss of trees of limited weight is attached to their loss due the overall biodiversity net gain through the replacement with a native hedgerow.
-The proposal is therefore considered to be acceptable in terms of the impact on the natural environment.
+The proposal is therefore considered to be acceptable in terms of the impact on the natural environment subject to appropriate conditions mentioned above.